All may; some should; none must.

 In the Anglican Tradition all Christians are expected to regularly confess their sins before God.
 We do this privately but also in public worship, where we remember specific sins when saying the general confession in our liturgy.
 Sacramental or “auricular” confession before a priest is not required in the Anglican tradition (“none must”), though it is understood as a profound spiritual gift and is strongly encouraged for those whose consciences continue to be troubled (“some should”).
 The Reconciliation of a Penitent, more commonly called Confession, is available for all who desire it (“all may”).

 Private confession before a priest is a ministry offered at Holy Trinity Church.
-If you would like to take advantage of this ministry, please contact our Chaplain, David Phillips.
+If you would like to take advantage of this ministry, please contact our Chaplain.
 He can also arrange for you to receive this ministry from another priest in the Diocese if you would prefer.

 All this is from God,